Here are a few do’s and don’t about buying property in Mallorca.

 You may deal with several estate agents if you wish – look for online feedback to guide you.
 It’s also a good idea to give them a written brief of the sort of property you are looking for, and make sure your finances are in order before beginning the purchase process.

 It’s also advisable to check that your lawyer has professional indemnity insurance.
-(You can find a list of lawyers on the British Foreign and Commonwealth website: gov.uk)
+(You can find a list of lawyers on the British Foreign and Commonwealth website for buying a property abroad.

 If you don’t want to get fully involved in all the legal and administrative aspects of buying a property in Mallorca, you could use the services of a Mallorcan ‘Gestor’.
 Make sure you use only a Gestor Administrativo with the GA kitemark as this is a guarantee of professional qualification.